ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 **Random Forest Model**

+Random Forest is chosen for its capability to handle both numerical and categorical features, making it a versatile choice for this dataset.
+Encoding: Label Encoding is used for 'Artist Name(s)' and 'Album Artist Name(s)' instead of One-Hot Encoding for efficiency reasons.
+Label Encoding is chosen for these features, as One-Hot Encoding would result in an excessive number of columns.
+Certain data columns were removed to improve model performance after encoding.
+Objective: The Random Forest model is employed to classify songs into five popularity categories ('0-20', '21-40', '41-60', '61-80', '81-100') based on the provided features.

 **Polynomial Regression**

 By using polynomial regression, we can model the relationship between the independent variables and the popularity of the songs.
-This helps us to identify the factors that are important for song popularity and to help us make predictions about the popuarity of the songs.
+This helps us to identify the factors that are important for song popularity and to help us make predictions about the popularity of the songs.
 Additional preprocessing is converting the dataframe imported using pandas to numpy arrays and data should be reshaped, so the data can be used to be split into train, test and validate.
-Use the sets to build a model and refine it's accuracy.
+Use the sets to build a model and refine its accuracy.

 **K-means Clustering**

-We can use K-means clustering which is unsupervied learning.
-We felt K-means clustering a good model which can be used to predict the data since there are multiple features which need to be modeled to predict the popularity of the song.
-The additional data preprocessing required to remove all the labels from the data since unsupervised learning does not need labelled data.
+We can use K-means clustering which is unsupervised learning.
+We felt K-means clustering is a good model that can be used to predict the data since there are multiple features that need to be modeled to predict the popularity of the song.
+The additional data preprocessing is required to remove all the labels from the data since unsupervised learning does not need labeled data.
 We are still really sure about this because we haven't gone through unsupervised learning a lot in class.

 # Data Preprocessing